 SummaryStudents are introduced to the idea that energy use impacts the environment and our wallets.
 They discuss different types of renewable and nonrenewable energy sources, as well as the impacts of energy consumption.
 Through a series of activities, students understand how they use energy and how it is transformed from one type to another.
 They learn innovative ways engineers conserve energy and how energy can be conserved in their homes.

 We use energy every day.
-Engineers who worry about what this energy use is doing to our environment are developing alternative energy sources and ways to conserve energy.
+Engineers consider the effects of this energy use on our environment and are developing alternative energy sources and ways to conserve energy.
 Solar and wind power are two forms of energy developed by engineers that have a very small impact on the environment.
 The development of compact fluorescent light bulbs and better insulation for our homes are two ways engineers are helping us conserve energy.

 Each TeachEngineering lesson or activity is correlated to one or more K-12 science,